Detecting Damped Lyman-$\alpha$ Absorbers with Gaussian Processes: Introduction

 \section{Introduction}

-The damped Lyman-$\alpha$ (Ly$\alpha$) systems (\acro{dla}s) \citep{wolfe86,wolfe05}) define the class of absorption-line systems discovered in the restframe \acro{uv} spectra of distant quasars, with \acro{hi} column densities $\nhi > 2 \times 10^{20}$\,cm$^{-2}$, as measured from the analysis of damping wings in the Ly$\alpha$ profile.
-Recent spectroscopic quasar surveys such as the Sloan Digital Sky Survey (\acro{sdss}) \citep{york00} have produced a vast sample of quasar spectra showing Ly$\alpha$ absorption at $z>2$. \acro{sdss--iii} has measured nearly 300\,000 quasar spectra over its brief history.
-Even larger surveys, such as \acro{sdss--iv} and \acro{desi}\footnote{\url{http://desi.lbl.gov}}), soon plan to observe 1--2 million quasars.
-Finding \acro{dla}s in these surveys has historically involved a combination of automated template fitting and visual inspection, but this is clearly infeasible with the size of upcoming datasets.
-Furthermore, \acro{sdss} data trades low signal-to-noise ratios for statistical power, making detection of even distinctive signals such as \acro{dla}s substantially harder, and making noise-induced systematic error hard to control.
+The damped Lyman-$\alpha$ (Ly\,$\alpha$) systems (\acro{dla}s) \citep{wolfe86,wolfe05}) define the class of absorption-line systems discovered in the restframe \acro{uv} spectra of distant quasars, with H\,\acro{i} column densities $\nhi > 2 \times 10^{20}$\,cm$^{-2}$, as measured from the analysis of damping wings in the Ly\,$\alpha$ profile.
+Recent spectroscopic quasar surveys such as the Sloan Digital Sky Survey (\acro{sdss}) \citep{york00} have produced a vast sample of quasar spectra showing Ly\,$\alpha$ absorption at $z>2$. \acro{sdss--iii} has measured nearly 300\,000 quasar spectra over its brief history.
+Even larger surveys, such as the Dark Energy Spectroscopic Instrument \acro{desi}\footnote{\url{http://desi.lbl.gov}}) survey, soon plan to observe 1--2 million quasars.
+Finding \acro{dla}s in these surveys has historically involved a combination of automated template fitting and visual inspection, but visual inspection is clearly infeasible with the size of upcoming datasets.
+Furthermore, \acro{sdss} data trades off low signal-to-noise ratios for statistical power, making detection of even distinctive signals such as \acro{dla}s substantially harder, and making noise-induced systematic error hard to control.

 There have been several previous \acro{dla} searches in \acro{sdss}.
 These include a visual-inspection survey \citep{slosar_et_al_jcap_2011}, visually guided Voigt-profile fitting \citep{prochaska2005, prochaska2009} and two automated approaches: a template-matching approach \citep{noterdaeme_et_al_aa_2012}, and an unpublished machine-learning approach using Fisher discriminant analysis \citep{carithers_unpublished_2012}.
-While these methods have had some success in detecting large \acro{dla} catalogs, their manual components made them labor intensive, and their reliance on templates made them subject to hard-to-quantify systematic biases.
+Although these methods have had some success in detecting large \acro{dla} catalogs, their reliance entirely on templates made them subject to hard-to-quantify systematic biases.
+In particular, these methods lack an explicit global model of quasar emission beyond simple continuum estimation, and the lack of such a model may give rise to unexpected false positives.